Skip to main content

 • Lack of technical expertise, resulting in a need to hire outside consultants to develop a project and complete the documentation required to apply for federal or state assistance

-The Centers for Disease Control and Prevention's Healthy Housing Reference Manual, in Chapter 8: Rural Water Supplies and Water-Quality Issues, reports on water quality concerns for water systems not covered by the Safe Water Drinking Act.
-Rural households relying on well water or water from very small water systems face dangers from chemical and bacterial contamination.
-A 2017 Morbidity and Mortality Weekly Report article, Rural and Urban Differences in Air Quality, 2008–2012, and Community Drinking Water Quality, 2010–2015 — United States, reports that water quality decreases from urban to rural areas, based on a study of 10 contaminants.
+There may be water quality concerns for water systems not covered by the Safe Drinking Water Act, which does not regulate wells serving fewer than 25 individuals.
+According to U.S. Poison Control’s guidelines on well water safety, rural households relying on private well water or water from very small water systems face dangers from chemical and bacterial contamination.
+A 2017 Morbidity and Mortality Weekly Report article, Rural and Urban Differences in Air Quality, 2008-2012, and Community Drinking Water Quality, 2010-2015 — United States, reports that water quality decreases from urban to rural areas, based on a study of 10 contaminants.

 A 2020 GAO report, Alternative Drinking Water Systems: Use by Very Small Communities, Related Cost Savings, and Technical Assistance Provided by EPA and USDA, identifies cost-effective options for communities of fewer than 10,000 people.
 Running Clear: Preventing Private Water Sources from Becoming a Health Hazard in Rural America, a June 2019 Rural Monitor article, describes safety concerns for private water sources and how the quality of well water can be ensured.